Saturday, January 08,

 Nessie is waiting.

-Loch Ness Facts - Loch Ness is the largest body of fresh
+Ness Facts - Loch Ness is the largest body of fresh water in Britain.

-is more water in Loch Ness than all the other lakes in England, Scotland and
+in Loch Ness than all the other lakes in England, Scotland and Wales put together.

 hold the population of the world 10 times over.

-is said that the loch never freezes and this is true.
+(7) It is said that the loch never freezes and this is

-44 degrees Fahrenheit.
-So as the surface water cools in winter and nears
+never alters from 44 degrees Fahrenheit.
+So as the surface water cools in winter and nears freezing

 We are a family friendly site.